 |The software runs on multiple virtual machines.
 Virtual machines are hosted within computers.
 A Hosting company would be running multiple such computers, within each multiple virtual machines.
 If a virtual machine goes down, gets unhealthy, or lags behind in performance, automated bots fire up the next one on their own.
 There are no physical visits required by an engineer.

 ‘0’ risk of hardware failure.

-Best infrastructure money can buy, guaranteed for your clinic.
+The best infrastructure money can buy, is guaranteed for your clinic.